Record Player Speaker Setup

 - A working turntable with a built-in phono preamp, or a working turntable with an external preamp

-- Speakers with an RCA input (passive or active)
+- Powered speakers with an RCA input (passive or active)

 - Amplifier/Stereo (if your speakers are passive)